 - Long term planning is based on the yearly teaching programmes set out in the National Curriculum - Medium term planning is created for each half term based on the long term plan.
-Teachers can use 'White Rose' to inform these decisions and create a sequence of progressive and challenging lessons.
-Each objective as found in the National Curriculum is covered at least once by the end of the year. - > Short term planning is carried out weekly.
+Teachers use 'First 4 Maths Academy' to inform these decisions and create a sequence of progressive and challenging lessons.
+Each objective as found in the National Curriculum is covered at least once by the end of the year. - Short term planning is carried out weekly.
 These plans include learning objectives for the mental starter, fluency activity and reasoning session, resources, differentiation, key vocabulary and questions.
+Teachers are encouraged to use the plans produced by 'First 4 Maths Academy'.
 Plans are monitored by the SLT and the Maths co-ordinator.